MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 # Address Sanitizer

-C & C++ are some of the most widely used programming languages in the world.
-While C & C++ are powerful languages, they can suffer from different types of bugs which affect program correctness and program security.
-Starting with Visual Studio 2019 16.9, the Microsoft Visual C++ compiler and IDE support Address Sanitizer technology to help light up hard-to-find bugs that can be otherwise difficult to find.
+C & C++ are powerful languages, but they can suffer from different types of bugs which affect program correctness and program security.
+Starting with Visual Studio 2019 16.9, the Microsoft Visual C++ compiler and IDE support Address Sanitizer technology to help light up hard-to-find bugs.

-After choosing the (!asan installer option!), simply select the Address Sanitizer dropdown in your project properties, or set the `-fsanitize=address` compiler switch on the command line, or use Visual Studio cmake integration, recompile, and then run your program as normal to light up [bugs](#errors) right in the debugger.
+After choosing the (!!!asan installer option!!!), simply select the Address Sanitizer dropdown in your project properties, or set the `-fsanitize=address` compiler switch on the command line, or use Visual Studio cmake integration, recompile, and then run your program as normal to light up [bugs](#errors) right in the debugger.

 For CI/CD systems use the ASAN_SAVE_DUMPS environment variable to store ASAN crash dumps for post-mortem debugging.